 Estate Planning Lawyer King of Prussia, PA

-When a person dies, the executor of the estate is charged with many tasks.
-One of those tasks is paying the debts of the deceased person.
+When a person dies, the executor has many responsibilities.
+One of those tasks is paying the deceased person’s debts.
 This is the case even when the deceased is in bankruptcy proceedings.
+The proceedings do not necessarily end with death.
+Heirs can only inherit what the deceased owned, after creditor satisfaction.
+So, if a person owned $1,000,000.00 but owes $1,500,000.00, the heirs get nothing.

 When a person files bankruptcy as an individual, they have two options: Chapter 7 or Chapter 13.
-In Chapter 7 bankruptcy, all debts are released upon discharge of the bankruptcy.
+In Chapter 7 bankruptcy, the release of all debts upon bankruptcy discharge.
 Before that, however, assets are sold to pay back the creditors.
 Under Chapter 13, the debtor sets up a repayment plan with the bankruptcy trustee to pay back their creditors.
 After a three to five year period of repayment, any remaining debts are then discharged.
 Depending on which bankruptcy proceeding you’re under, the steps for what happens if you die during bankruptcy are different.

 Chapter 7 Bankruptcy